 The inaugural International Congenital Heart Leadership Summit was held in Barcelona July 16-21, 2017, in conjunction with the World Congress of Pediatric and Congenital Cardiac Surgery (WCPCCS).
 The Summit, which included 37 delegates representing 22 countries from six continents, focussed on the health and wellbeing of congenital heart disease (CHD) and rheumatic heart disease (RHD) patients through patient and family-led group actions.
-The invitation-only event brought together leaders of CHD/RHD groups from around the world to learn, share, and build collaboration to promote better outcomes for CHD/RHD patients.
+The invitation-only event brought together leaders of congenital heart disease and rheumatic heart disease groups from around the world to learn, share, and build collaboration to promote better outcomes for congenital heart disease and rheumatic heart disease patients.
 The program combined formal sessions targeted to a professional audience and highly interactive information and training sessions exclusively for the attending community patient and family leaders.

 The Summit had two components: training sessions for the attending leaders with the goal of learning from each other and identifying strategies for collaboration.
 The family group leaders shared information on best practices in providing advocacy, education, and support services for their home regions.
 Topics included global perspectives on quality of life; end of life: what do patients want and need; and creating a human rights statement for congenital/rheumatic heart disease.
 The second component was the WCPCCS’s general program that was open to all congress attendees.
 Here, three formal sessions covered the issues of quality of life, global disparities, and the power of the patient-provider partnerships.